interledger/rfcs/0039-http-auth-profiles/http-auth-profiles.md

 ##### Trade-off Summary
 * **Pros**
-  * Allows both identity and authentication claims to be contained in single Bearer token, which eliminates the need for a second `Auth-Principal` header.
+  * JWT specifies a known encoding to allow both identity and authentication claims to be contained in single Bearer token.
   * Requires only enough processing to perform an HMAC-SHA256 signing operation, which is very fast.
-  * Supports token expiry, which allows tokens to be generally short-lived so that peers can narrow the potential window of unauthorized usage in the event of token compromise.
+  * Supports normative token expiry, which allows tokens to be generally short-lived so that peers can narrow the potential window of unauthorized usage in the event of token compromise.
   * The actual shared-secret is _never_ transmitted "on the wire" during any request.
-Instead, authentication tokens are always _derived_ from the shared-secret, which eliminates the risk of an _actual_ shared-secret being intercepted  in transit.
+Instead, authentication tokens are always _derived_ from the shared-secret, which limits the risk of token compromise to the window of time that the token is not expired.

 * **Cons**
   * More complex than the `SIMPLE` profile.
   * Potentially more computation required due to SHA-256 calculations and JSON serialization/deserialization (though this is somewhat muted if short-lived tokens are re-used across multiple requests).
-  * Total transmitted bytes for authentication are more than the `SIMPLE` scheme (about 41 bytes, or ~50% more).
-However, HTTP/2 header compression should mitigate this differential.
+  * Total transmitted bytes for authentication are slightly more than the `SIMPLE` scheme in the general case.
-  * Requires out-of-band communication for both peers to agree upon the shared secret.
+  * Requires out-of-band communication for both peers to agree upon the shared secret used to derive tokens.

 #### `JWT_RS_256` Authentication Profile
 This profile allows two ILP nodes to utilize public/private keys and an asymmetric signature algorithm to generate and verify auth tokens using different keys for signing and verification.